Lactase persistence: Evolutionary advantages

 Lactase persistence is a textbook example of natural selection in humans: it has been reported to present stronger selection pressure than any other known human gene.
 However, the specific reasons as to why lactase persistence confers a selective advantage "remain open to speculation".

 Several pieces of evidence for positive selection acting at the T*-13910 allele were given: it is located in a stretch of homozygosity of c.
 1 Mb; the strength of selection is similar to that estimated for the resistance to malaria.
 Haplotype inferences were performed on data from Central Asia populations; selection was detected there as well – though less strong than in European populations.
 Thus, even if T*13910 may not be causative for lactase persistence, it was selected during human evolutionary history.

 The other variants were also proved to be under selection.
 The C*-14010 allele is located on a particularly long stretch of homozygosity (> 2 Mb).

-The compound allele G*-13915 & C*-3712 was proved to be located on a long stretch of homozygosity (1.1 Mb to 1.3 Mb).
+The compound allele G*-13915 and C*-3712 was proved to be located on a long stretch of homozygosity (1.1 Mb to 1.3 Mb).

 The ability to digest lactose is not an evolutionary novelty in human populations.
 Nearly all mammals begin life with the ability to digest lactose.
 This trait is advantageous during the infant stage, because milk serves as the primary source for nutrition.
 As weaning occurs, and other foods enter the diet, milk is no longer consumed.
 As a result, the ability to digest lactose no longer provides a distinct fitness advantage.
 This is evident in examining the mammalian lactase gene (LCT), whose expression decreases after the weaning stage, resulting in a lowered production of lactase enzymes.
 When these enzymes are produced in low quantities, lactase non-persistence (LNP) results.

 The ability to digest fresh milk through adulthood is genetically coded for by different variants which are located upstream of the LCT gene and which differ among populations.
 Those variants are found at very high frequencies in some populations and show signatures of selection.
 There are two notable hypotheses with dissimilar theories which try to explain why lactase persistence phenotype has been positively selected.
 The first one, known as the cultural-historical hypothesis, states that the main reason for LP is the introduction of dairy-based food products into the diet, while the reverse-cause hypothesis argues that dairy consumption was embraced by the societies which were already high in LP frequency.